PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 ![SAM-M8Q_FeatherWing_TPLED](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/blob/master/img/SAM-M8Q_FeatherWing_TPLED.jpg)

 **En** is a true 'power disable' control line you can use to completely cut power to the SAM-M8Q.
 This is good if you need to run at ultra-low-power modes.
 By default this is pulled low (enabled).
-So pull high to disable the SAM-M8Q.
+So pull high (to 3V) to disable the SAM-M8Q.

 ## Battery Backup